 Inside Edge makers Karan Anshuman, Kanish Varma on striking back with Season 3: Cricket never gets old

+Inside Edge makers Karan Anshuman, Kanishk Varma on striking back with Season 3: Cricket never gets old

 It was always the intention of Inside Edge to celebrate good cricket and test cricket, which is the ultimate form of the game, the duo said